All of you deserves tender care.

 Breast Reconstruction in NYC

-Women in NYC who are seeking breast reconstruction surgery need the assistance of an experienced and compassionate reconstructive surgeon.
-Whether your reconstruction is precipitated by a mastectomy or a congenital defect of your breast (such as tuberous breast deformity or Poland’s syndrome), Dr. Nina Naidu will support you through the reconstructive process.
+Women in NYC who are seeking breast reconstruction surgery require the assistance of an experienced reconstructive surgeon.
+Whether your reconstruction is precipitated by a mastectomy or a congenital defect of your breast (such as tuberous breast deformity or Poland’s syndrome), corrective surgery is available.

 For many of Dr. Naidu’s patients, the decision to have breast reconstruction is about more than their breasts.
 The choice to have breast reconstruction is a way to take control of their body during a difficult medical journey.
 It is a decision to feel more feminine and confident.
 Dr. Naidu’s goal is to help her patients understand their options, so that every woman can look and feel her best.